Daytime and nighttime diaper leaks: say no to minor accidents!

 When should I change my baby's diaper?

 If your baby's diaper is too big, you'll notice frequent leaks from the back, tummy and thighs.
-If it's not the right size, it will be too loose and won't cover your child's bottom properly.
+If it's not the right size, it will be too loose and won't cover your baby's bottom properly.